ArkadiuszSa/app-founder-client/README.md

 * Invitation system where user can be in multiple teams
 * Team leader can make offer to the project owner.
 Project owner chooses from offers.

 On this time app is not finished.
 I must admit that this app deviates from main angular guide.
 In plan:
+* crate core folder
-* make separation of services and move them to every component folder
+* make separation of services and move some of them to every component folder
 * move most of component logic to services
 * start to using interfaces and classes